MProx/Sphero_mini/README.md

 # Sphero Mini
 An unofficial Python library (work in progress) for controlling the [Sphero Mini](https://www.sphero.com/sphero-mini) robot.
 Note that, because the communications protocols are very different, this library will not work out-of-the-box for other types of Sphero robots (e.g. BB8, BB9, SPRK+, etc).

-If you use this library for anything fun, please let me know.
+If you use this library for anything fun, please let me know - MProx.contact@gmail.com

 ## Dependencies:
 This library is being tested with Python 3.6.5, but should work for other 3.x versions.
 This library also uses the Bluepy module for BLE communication, so make sure this is installed.
 On Debian-based Linux: